Building disputes solicitors: construction claims

-Building and construction disputes: We advise and represent UK & international clients in legal proceedings in London & regional UK courts, and in non-litigation dispute resolution systems – arbitration, adjudication, mediation.
+Building and construction disputes in London & regional UK courts for UK & international clients in legal proceedings and in non-litigation dispute resolution systems – arbitration, adjudication, mediation.

 We have wide experience of representing clients in arbitrations & litigations in the County Courts, High Court, Technology & Construction & Mercantile Courts: